-Colonel Westanna Harvey Bobbitt, Retired US Air Force and Outstanding Alumnus
+Colonel Westanna Harvey Bobbitt, Retired US Air Force and Outstanding Alumnus Enrollment Policies

+Testing

+Fees

+Financial Aid

+Grading System

+Standards of Academic Progress

+Graduation Requirements

+Student Records

 STUDENT AFFAIRS

 Equity

 Civil Rights Compliance

 Chipola College subscribes fully to a policy of non-discrimination with regard to all employees, students, and services to the community.
 Specifically, the college has given assurance of compliance with the provisions of the Civil Rights Act of 1964 and of Executive Order 11246, as amended.
 All members of the college faculty, staff, and student body are expected to subscribe to this assurance of compliance and to assist in making such assurance valid in fact.